Softwire/strawberry-fair/frontend/src/pages/about/frequently-asked-questions.md

 **Alcohol**

-Our licensing conditions prevent you bringing excessive quantities of alcohol (more than 4 cans), spirits or glass bottles onto site.
+Our licensing conditions prevent you bringing excessive quantities of alcohol (maximum 4 cans of beer, cider, ready to drink cocktails, or 75cl of wine), neat spirits or glass bottles onto site.
 Random searches will take place.
 We follow the Challenge 21 policy and are also part of Cambridge Pub Watch.

 **BBQ's**

-No fires are permitted on site, including BBQ's.
+No fires or fire toys are permitted on site, including BBQ's.

 **Dogs**